dashn98/SheInnovates19/README.md

 1. Which of the folowing is considered a definite indicator of an incident?
 A. Changes to system logs (correct) B. Activities at unexpected times C. Presence of new accounts D. Presence of unfamiliar files

+2. Which data structure is indexable?
+A. Array (correct) B. Graph C. Linked List D. Tree